 The scroll wheel has a dotted textured surface for easy grip on the wheel.
 There is a translucent diffuser inside the wheel which glows as well for some good aura effect.
 There are the Drevo brand logo and name printed on the left side here.

-I could not gather which switches the Drevo Falcon FM89 Gaming Mouse is using as there is no such information available on their website.
+I could not gather which switches the Drevo Falcon Gaming Mouse review is using as there is no such information available on their website.
 The switches are rated for 20M clicks.
 The left and right buttons are not hard to press and have a nice clicky sound to them.

 Looking at the front side of the gaming mouse we can see that the USB cable is coming out from the center.
 There is a, what seems to be a diffuser of white color in the center right below the buttons.
 It does not light up and filling the space there.